microsoft/migrate-java-ee-app-to-azure-training/00-prerequisites/README.md

  -e DOCKER_HOST=tcp://docker.for.win.localhost:2375 -d \
  azurejavalab.azurecr.io/azurejavalab:2020.01
 ```

+> ---
+>  Note if you want to build the Docker container yourself execute the build
+>  script (build.sh / build.cmd) on your local machine.
+> ---

 If Docker Desktop for Windows asks to share enter the proper credentials
 to allow it to do so.